juju/juju/doc/architectural-overview.md

 There are a number of *clients* which interact with Juju using the Juju API.
 These include the `juju` command line tool and Juju Dashboard.

-## The Data Store (aka "state")
+## The Domain

 There's a lot of *detail* to cover, but there's not much to say from an architectural standpoint.
-We use a mongodb replicaset to support HA; we use the `mgo` package from `labix.org` to implement multi-document transactions; we make use of the transaction log to detect changes to particular documents, and convert them into business-object- level events that get sent over the API to interested parties.

-The mongodb databases run on machines we refer to as *controllers*, and are only accessed by agents running on those machines; it's important to keep it locked down (and, honestly, to lock it down further and better than we currently have).
+We use DQLite to store the domain state and support HA.

+The domain package consists of several component packages, stored in two SQL schemas, one for the controller level and one for the model level.
+Each component provides a state layer to deal with the database and a service layer to provide access to the client.

+Each DQLite instance is embedded in a controller instance, and this controller instance is the only instance which is allowed to access to its database instance.

-There's some documentation on how to work with [the state package](hacking-state.md);
-and plenty more on the [state entities](lifecycles.md) and the details of their [creation](entity-creation.md) and [destruction](death-and-destruction.md) from various perspectives; but there's not a lot more to say in this context.
+There's some documentation on how to work with the `domain` pacakge: and plenty more on the [state entities](lifecycles.md) and the details of their [creation](entity-creation.md) and [destruction](death-and-destruction.md) from various perspectives; but there's not a lot more to say in this context.

-It *is* important to understand that the transaction-log watching is not an ideal solution, and we'll be retiring it at some point, in favour of an in-memory model of state and a pub-sub system for watchers; we *know* it's a scalability problem, but we're not devoting resources to it until it becomes more pressing.

-Code for dealing with mongodb is found primarily in the `state`, `state/watcher`, `replicaset`, and `worker/peergrouper` packages.

 ## API